tradecloud/tradecloud-docs-api-v2/shipment/supplier/send-despatch-advice.md

 ## Despatch advice shipment

-* `shipmentNumber`: the related shipment number as known in the supplier's ERP system
+* `shipmentNumber`: the related shipment number as known in the supplier's ERP system.

+{% hint style="warning" %}
+The `shipmentNumber` must not contain whitespace characters.
+{% endhint %}

 * `shipmentCompanyName`: the shipment company name, like the carrier or courier name.
 * `trackingNumber`: the tracking number of the shipment as provided by the carrier or courier
 * `departure`: the departure location and date of a shipment, see [Shipment departure ](#shipment-departure)